Free 60-Day Trial

 data arrives from many sources.

-GroveStreams' data streaming analytics is designed to meet this demand so that your business or organization can quickly react to changes as they're happening.
-GroveStreams isn't just built to allow you to react to data, it's also built to allow your devices to react accordingly by using the GroveStreams platform independent open API.
+GroveStreams is designed so that your business or organization can quickly react to changes as they're happening.
+GroveStreams isn't just built to allow you to react to data — it's also built to allow your systems and AI agents to react accordingly by using the GroveStreams platform independent open API.

-The proliferation of devices that generate data increases every day and traditional systems cannot effectively capture, analyze and react to the amount of data these devices are generating in a timely matter.
-GroveStreams has been built from the ground up using the latest technologies that power today's largest Internet companies such as Google, Yahoo and Facebook.
-It brings the scalability and reliability that these large websites offer today to your business or organization.
+The volume and variety of data that organizations generate increases every day.
+Traditional systems cannot effectively capture, analyze and react to the amount of data being generated in a timely manner.
+GroveStreams has been built from the ground up on a purpose-built temporal storage engine designed for massive scale.
+It brings enterprise-grade scalability and reliability to your business or organization.

-GroveStreams is an open platform, in the cloud, that any organization, user or device can take advantage of.
+GroveStreams stores all data and tracks changes over time.
+It is an open platform, in the cloud, that any organization, user, or system can take advantage of.

 GroveStreams specializes in:

-- Capturing, Analyzing and Acting on Large Amounts of Time Series Data Streams and Data Points.
+- Capturing, Analyzing and Acting on Large Amounts of Data Streams and Data Points.
 GroveStreams can manage large numbers of data streams for each organization.
-Each stream can store over 60 million data points (or samples).
-This is equivalent to two year's of data for a stream defined as a one second interval stream!
+Each stream can store over 100 million data points (or samples).
+This is equivalent to three year's of data for a stream defined as a one second interval stream!

 - Sample times accurate to the millisecond